-HONR 100 The Nature of Human Nature 3 cr
+HONR 100 The Nature of Human Nature

-Explores the problematic notion of human nature employing the open-ended questioning and interdisciplinary discussion which characterizes the Honors Program.
+Explores the problematic notion of human nature employing the open-ended question-asking and interdisciplinary discussion which characterizes the Honors Program.
 The course ranges widely over philosophical, psychological, literary and anthropological texts, as well as works of art, which propose competing definitions for human nature.
 Students are asked first to understand and then to criticize each perspective in turn and finally to formulate their own understanding of human nature.
-Course attributes: CHH HONR
+Course attributes: CHH, HONR.

-HONR 102 Topics in Honors 3 cr
+HONR 102 Topics in Honors 3 c

 Explores designated intellectual topics employing the openended and interdisciplinary research and discussion methods which characterize the Honors Program.
 Provides an opportunity for critical examination at the honors level in various domains.
 Course attributes: HONR.
-Prerequisite: None

-HONR 201 Honors Special Topics 3 cr
+HONR 201 Speical Topics in Honors 3 cr

 Undertakes a concentrated study of an interdisciplinary subject to be determined by the honors director in consultation with the Honors Advisory Board.
 Course attributes: HONR.
-Prerequisite: None